nautechsystems/nautilus_trader/README.md

         self.submit_order(order)

     def on_stop(self):
-        """
-        Actions to be performed when the strategy is stopped.
+        """Actions to be performed when the strategy is stopped."""
-        """
         # Cleanup orders and positions
         self.cancel_all_orders(self.instrument_id)
         self.flatten_all_positions(self.instrument_id)